Date & Time

 Alua Arthur, J.D., is a death doula and attorney.
 As the founder of Going with Grace, she and her team support others through the mysteries, practicalities, emotions, and spiritual considerations at the end of life.
 Alua also trains death doulas and those committed to shifting the cultural conversation about death.

 Rev. Olivia Bareham is a certified Death Midwife, Home Funeral Guide and Celebrant.
-She holds degrees in Education and Natural Theology and Sacred Healing, and is founder of Sacred Crossings – The Institute for Conscious Dying and Home Funerals in Los Angeles.
-Olivia has over 12 years experience guiding hundreds of families in the art of conscious dying and home-based after death care and recently launched an alternative funeral home owned and operated entirely by death midwives offering natural, sacred alternatives to traditional funeral home practices.
-Olivia facilitates a certificate training program, ‘The Art of Death Midwifery’ now offered to students worldwide.
+She holds degrees in Education and Natural Theology and Sacred Healing, and is founder of Sacred Crossings – Funeral Home and Institute for Conscious Dying in Los Angeles.
+The Sacred Crossings Funeral Home is operated entirely by death midwives offering natural, sacred alternatives to traditional funeral home practices.
+Olivia facilitates workshops and classes in Conscious Dying and a certificate doula training program, ‘The Art of Death Midwifery’ to students worldwide.

 Jeffery R. Black, MDiv, MD, completed a BA in Psychology from Furman University, an MDiv from Southeastern Theological Seminary and his MD, Psychiatric Residency and Fellowship from the Medical College of Georgia.
 He is completing a degree in Ayurvedic Medicine from the California College of Ayurveda.
 He has studied with indigenous healers of the Americas and is a member of the Living and Dying Consciously Project.
 He is certified to teach Conscious Transitions: Living with Dying and has led workshops on the healing power of ritual and ceremony.
 Currently he assists those with Post-traumatic Stress Disorder and grief after traumatic loss.